aguxone/agux_non_linear_plot_regressor/README.md

 - Added "About this app" button and dialog.

 ## About the app:
-- Made with love for nerds by Agustín Alejo García, degree/master of science in Chemistry.
+- Made with love for nerds by Agustín Alejo García, degree/master of science in Chemistry (2022)
 - From University of Buenos Aires (Argentina), Faculty of Exact and Natural Sciences.
 - Contact: aguxgarcia@hotmail.com
 - This app is open source and free for personal or educational use.
-But it's also free to say thanks and/or reference the autor if you use it or find it useful for any use case.
+But it's also free to say thanks and/or reference the author if you use it or find it useful for any use case.